SiliconLabs/wisun-br-linux/README.md

   - The DODAGID does not match the IP of the Linux interface
   - The origin of RPL frames does not match the IP of the Linux interface
   - The IPv6 hop-limit (formerly known as TTL in IPv4) field is decremented
-  - Direct consequence of the previous item, packet with a hop-limit of 1 are not forwarded to the Wi-SUN network.
-Typically, to ping a multicast address, you have to enforce the hop-limit:
+  - Direct consequence of the previous item: packets with a hop-limit of 1 are not forwarded to the Wi-SUN network.
+Typically, to ping a multicast address, you have to enforce the hop-limit to at least 2

     ping -t 2 -I tun0 ff03::fc